Public vs. Private CA

 A fresh clean install a of hardened and trusted Linux distribution;

 No connection to the Internet or other networks;

 Disabled networking adapters (Ethernet, WiFi, Bluetooth, Mobile-Network, etc);

 The Tails Linux system, booted from a DVD or other read- only device without any network connections will provide you with all of this.

 The Tails Linux distribution has an easy to use step-by- step method to create an encrypted storage partition on a USB stick, directly usable from within the TAILS environment.

 Alternatively a separate USB stick can be encrypted using Safe Storage.

 Root Signing Key

 The private key of the certificate authority root certificate must be protected and stored safely on at least two different types of media in different physical locations.
 Save it on a encrypted USB Storage key or Smartcard and store that USB key in a safe location.
 Depending on your safety requirements, a bank- safe or other trusted third-party is recommended.
 In the best of all cases, you won’t need to access the root key again for the next five years.
-Access to this key is only needed if you loose control over the intermediate signing key or if you need to make substantial changes to your Certificate Authority.
+Access to this key is only needed if you lose control over the intermediate signing key or if you need to make substantial changes to your Certificate Authority.